Stopitufool71/Gossett_Andreeva_Satkowiak_CSCI2270_FinalProject/readme.txt

 No additional contributors

-open issues: Sometimes the menu generates big chunks of white space when you try to input the wrong input randomly and repeatedly.
+open issues: Sometimes the menu generates big chunks of white space when you buy gas or mess around with different inputs.
+Also some inputs do not account for characters entered and characters entered will crash the program.